nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-08/lab/README.md

   - Create a `test` script for running tests
   - Create `start` script to run `index.js`
 - `/__tests__/` - contains unit tests
-- `/docs/` - Where your documentation will reside (Swagger generation, no JSDocs generation needed)
-  - `/docs/config/swagger.js`
-  - `/docs/config/jsdoc.config.json`
-  - Edit these for each lab if your folder structure is different

 ### Submit to Canvas